Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 Copy Paste from Access Forms

-Figure - We should be able to copy from here in Access...
+Figure - We will be able to copy from here in Access...

 Copy Paste from Access Forms